smsimone/simple_async_executor/README.md

 ## Usage

-To use this package you need to import it and create an instance of `Executor`:
+To use this package you need to import it:

 ```dart
 import 'package:simple_async_executor/simple_async_executor.dart';